William Forsyth (artist): Early life

 Forsyth was born in 1854 in California, Ohio, a small town along the Ohio River, not far from Cincinnati.
 The view of the river was among his earliest memories, and to see it again in his adult life, always elicited a wave of strong emotions.
 Much like Jacob Cox, he soon began drawing on any canvas that was available, which at first was too often the walls of the family home.
 But rather than punish him, his parents assigned a large mantel in a vacant room, especially painted black for the purpose, as the appropriate place for his artistic expressions.
 Among the scenes Forsyth recalled sketching there with colored chalks were pictures of the Civil War soldiers he would see marching home past as he played outside.

-When he was ten, the family moved to Versailles, Indiana, before coming to Indianapolis just a few years later.
-At the age of fifteen, he talked his dad into letting him study art with Barton S. Hays, who, with Jacob Cox, was one of the city's leading artists and a teacher of William Merritt Chase and John Washington Love, but the lessons were too expensive for him to continue.
+When he was 10 years old, the family moved to Versailles, Indiana, before coming to Indianapolis just a few years later.
+At the age of 15, he talked his father into letting him study art with Barton S. Hays, who, with Jacob Cox, was one of the city's leading artists and a teacher of William Merritt Chase and John Washington Love, but the lessons were too expensive for him to continue.

 In 1873, he and his brother John began a business painting houses.
 He used his free time to hang around artists' studios and visit galleries, traveling as far as New York.
 He often painted in the countryside, occasionally running across Love, who would be doing the same thing with some of his students.
 When Love and Gookins opened their Indiana School of Art in 1877, Forsyth was the first student to enroll, and because of his growing friendship with Love, and his becoming an assistant instructor after Gookins departed, he was the last to leave.
-To fill the void left by the school's closing, Forsyth and other local artists, including Charles Joseph Fiscus (1861-1884), Frederick A. Hetherington (1859-1931), Thomas E. Hibben (1859-1915), Charles Nicolai (1856-1942), and Frank Edwin Scott (1863-1929) formed the Bohé Club (Bohemian Club was too long to fit on a sign on the door window).
+To fill the void left by the school's closing, Forsyth and other local artists, including Charles Joseph Fiscus (1861–1884), Frederick A. Hetherington (1859–1931), Thomas E. Hibben (1859–1915), Charles Nicolai (1856–1942), and Frank Edwin Scott (1863–1929) formed the Bohé Club (Bohemian Club was too long to fit on a sign on the door window).
 This allowed them to maintain some studio space in the same building the art school had been in, and to have a place to gather in which to discuss art and to sally forth from as they traveled on sketching tours south of Indianapolis to places such as Brown County, Indiana.